 by Structured Settlement Watchdog

-A long standing structured settlement buyout poaching case, has ended with a judgment in favor of RSL Funding over JG Wentworth Originations LLC, Peachtree Settlement Funding and settlement Funding LLC that supports poaching in Texas [ Cause No. 2006-23366]
+Houston is "Poach-E-Min City" in a Harris County Structured Settlement Decision as Gazumper RSL Funding poached a structured settlement factoring deal from Peachtree.
+The long standng standing structured settlement buyout poaching case, has ended with a judgment in favor of RSL Funding over JG Wentworth Originations LLC, Peachtree Settlement Funding and Settlement Funding LLC that supports poaching of structured settlement transfer cases in Texas [ Cause No. 2006-23366]

 What is Poaching in the Context of Structured Settlement Factoring?